asalt/site-annotate/README.md

 ## config

-a base config file can be generated with:
+a base toml config file can be generated with:
-`site-annotate run`
+`site-annotate get-config`

 # Running